rsiwady29/azure-notifications-hub/README.md

 You can find custom-api and data scripts to send push notifications with javascript in azure-scripts/ folder.

+-- Note if creating a request from Postman||Fiddler don't forget to add auth header: `X-ZUMO-APPLICATION`

 #Targeted push notifications

 You can use tags.
 More on the subject: